tinydeltas/salt/README.md

-# In Valence
+# in-valence

-a open-world, survival game that takes a procedural generation approach to the aesthetic of a post-apocalyptic world.
+an unconventional survival game set in a procedurally-generated, post-apocalyptic world.

 senior project for lining wang // advisor: holly rushmeier

-## description

-can you construct a history out of what surrounds you?

 ## code

+Located in the Assets folder.

+* `_Lib/` implementations o peril noise, mesh manipulation, and others
+* `_Opt/` async optimization module
+* `_Material/` used for procedural generation of materials
-* `_scripts/` scripts for generating various kinds of terrain
+* `_Terrain/` scripts that use libraries to render terrain
+	* `pipeline/` facilitates user exploration, using the `Nav` script
-* `_textures/` procedural textures for the game
+* `_Audio/` sound files for the game

 ## usage